Hungry Happenings

 sea shell candy mold

-paint brush (food only) or cotton ball
+paintbrush (food only) or cotton ball

 Make sure to mix really well, scraping the bottom of the bowl.
 If you don't stir the peanut butter into the candy, you'll end up with clumps of hardened candy coating in your peanut butter fudge.

-peanut butter fudge stars
+making peanut butter fudge stars.

-Fill your star shaped sand mold with peanut butter fudge, reserving the excess.
-Tap the mold on the counter top to allow air bubbles to rise to the surface.
-Freeze for about 30 minutes until set.
-Flip mold over and press on the plastic mold.
 The peanut butter fudge should pop right out.
 If it doesn't, put it back in the freezer for 5-10 more minutes.
-As you can see, the mold creates a smiley faced star.
+As you can see, the mold creates a smiley-faced star.

 To add the texture to the star, you will need your reserved fudge to be thick like frosting, but not hard.
-If it has hardened too much, heat in the microwave for 10 second increments stirring after each.
-Set your star shaped fudge on a glass or bowl, lifting it up so you can work more easily.
-Spread some fudge over top and around the sides of the star, reserving a few tablespoonfuls.
+If it has hardened too much, heat in the microwave for 10-second increments stirring after each.

-how to make Peanut Butter Fudge Starfish
+making the Peanut Butter Fudge Starfish look spikey.

-Press a spatula or knife into the fudge and pull up creating spikes.
-If fudge isn't thick enough to create spikes yet, allow it to harden a bit and try again.
-Make spikes all over the top and sides of the star, adding fudge if needed.
+If the fudge isn't thick enough to create spikes yet, allow it to harden a bit and try again.

 making Peanut Butter Fudge Starfish

 Add some extra fudge to each star tip and allow to set up a bit.
 Create spikes around each tip.
-You can add some character by curving the tips, if you'd like.

 Cut a marshmallow into three round slices.
 Eat the center slice, or discard.
 Press the sticky side of the other two marshmallow slices onto the peanut butter fudge starfish.
-Press one Hershey's Kiss into each marshmallow creating eyes.

-making rice krispies treats
+making rice krispies treats topped with melted marshmallows and crushed cereal.

 Line a large 12" x 18" baking sheet with non-stick foil or parchment paper.

-Place 2 ½ cups Rice Krispies Treat Cereal into a large zip top bag.
+Place 2 ½ cups Rice Krispies Treat Cereal into a large zip-top bag.
 Use your hands or a rolling pin or pan to smash the cereal into crumbs.

 Melt marshmallows and butter in a large pot set over low heat.
 Remove and reserve ½ cup of the melted marshmallow mixture.
-Pour remaining 8 cups of Rice Krispie Cereal into the pot and stir to combine.
+Pour the remaining 8 cups of Rice Krispie Cereal into the pot and stir to combine.
 Spread onto the lined baking sheet.
 Press down into an even thickness.
-Spread the reserved marshmallow mixture in an even layer over top of the cereal treats.
-Sprinkle cereal crumbs over top.
-Press down on the crumbs making sure they adhere to the cereal treat bar.
-Allow it to set for at least an hour.
-Remove from pan and peel off foil.
-Set on a large cutting board or cake board.

 shimmering candy shells

-chocolate sea shells
+white chocolate sea shells brushed with white luster dust.

-Spoon candy coating into the cavities of a sea shell mold.
-Freeze for 10 or so minutes until set.
 Turn the mold upside down and allow the candy to drop out of the mold.
 You can help by twisting the mold and tapping it on the counter.
 If the candies don't release from the mold, return to the freezer for a few more minutes.

 Allow candy shells to come to room temperature.
 Use a brush or a cotton ball to add a very light coating of silk white luster dust to your candies.